badcatlv/MomAndPopShopProject/README.md

-# liftoff-group-anna-1
+## Mom and Popcorn Shop

+This is a simple web application that allows users to view a list of popcorn flavors and add them to a shopping cart.
+The user can also view the shopping cart and remove items from it.

+Contributors:
-Colleen Blake
+- Colleen Blake
-Christina Martin
+- Christina Martin
-Emily Kemlage
+- Emily Kemlage